 CAN I DO NATURE WALKS IN SEMLIKI NATIONAL PARK-UGANDA

-Semliki National Park is located in the western part of Uganda, It is a national park that is worth exploring as you discover the hidden beauties in the “Pearl of Africa," Uganda”.
+Semliki National Park is located in the western part of Uganda.
+It is a national park that is worth exploring as you discover the hidden beauties in the “Pearl of Africa," Uganda”.
 Semliki National Park is one of Uganda’s smallest national parks, covering approximately 220 square kilometers and standing at an altitude of about 670 to 760 meters above sea level.

 Semliki National Park was first established as a forest reserve in 1932 and later upgraded to a national park in 1993.
-Semliki national park cuts across the floor of Semliki Valley, situated on the western side of the Rwenzoris.
+Semliki National Park cuts across the floor of Semliki Valley, situated on the western side of the Rwenzoris.
 The entire Semliki part of the valley is believed to have been lying at the bottom of a lake for many million years, which may be explained by the large areas of the park that flood in the rainy season.

 Semuliki National Park is situated in an extension of the great Ituri Forest along the Congo Basin.
-Ituri Forest is one of Africa’s real ancient forest reserves that is internationally acknowledged due to its rich biodiversity.
+Ituri Forest is one of Africa’s real ancient forest reserves and is internationally acknowledged due to its rich biodiversity.
 Ituri Forest is one of the few remaining forest reserves from the last ice age.

 The main attractions of Semliki National Park are the hot springs that bubble up from the earth's crust, revealing the most powerful subterranean forces that have been forming the rift valley for approximately 14 million years.
 Semliki National Park offers two hot springs, including include SEMPAYA hot spring and Mumbuga hot spring- that are most visited by travelers exploring the park.